-This document constitutes an integral part of the relevant Reference Offer and the confidential information exchanged by and between the parties in connection with the relevant Reference Offer, should be fully complied with by the Beneficiary and at all times.
-Non compliance, incomplete or deviating application of this document by the Beneficiary or results, next to the provisions below, in the suspension and ultimately termination of the Contract between and the Beneficiary.
+This document constitutes an integral part of the relevant Wyre Reference Offer and the confidential information exchanged by and between the parties in connection with the relevant Wyre Reference Offer, should be fully complied with by the Beneficiary and Wyre at all times.
+Non compliance, incomplete or deviating application of this document by the Beneficiary or Wyre results, next to the provisions below, in the suspension and ultimately termination of the Contract between Wyre and the Beneficiary.

 This Agreement is made in order for each party to obtain from the other party certain technical, operational, financial and business information, under terms that will protect the confidential and proprietary nature of such information.